 When we think of oatmeal, we typically picture good old-fashioned rolled oats (or maybe quick oats).
-When you visit the store, especially our store, you find many varieties that may make you wonder what the difference is between them.
+When you visit the store, especially our store, you'll find various types of oats that may make you wonder what the difference is between them.
 What makes steel cut different from rolled?
 What makes instant different than quick?
 What makes Scottish different than Irish?
-Here’s a handy little explanation that will *hopefully* clear up any confusion.
+Do they all have health benefits?
+Here's a handy little explanation that will hopefully clear up any confusion.

 I just love that groat rhymes with oat!
 The groat is the de-hulled oat grain.
 Some grains are called berries, but oats are known as groats.
 Quite simply, the most intact form of the grain available in the market.
 Use this version of oats as you would other whole grains.
 Oat groats are a bit softer than wheat berries and make a wonderful addition to pilafs and soups.
-We have some wonderful recipes using oat groats, such as this Creamy Mushroom and Grains Soup– a favorite at my house!
+We have some wonderful recipes using oat groats that are packed with dietary fiber, such as this Creamy Mushroom and Grains Soup, a favorite at my house!

 The most common form of oats, rolled oats are made from oat groats that have been steamed to allow them to pass through the roller mills without cracking and breaking.
+One cup of rolled oats can go a long way.
 Rolled oats are available in many different varieties, each of which refers to the thickness of the flake and cooking time required.
 The smallest and thinnest oat product is Instant, followed by Quick Cooking, Regular (Old Fashioned) and Extra Thick.

-Most recipes calling for rolled oats are referring to quick cooking or regular, but using extra thick will add an extra chewiness that some find quite appealing.
+Most recipes calling for rolled oats, such as overnight oats, are referring to quick cooking or regular, but using extra thick will add an extra chewiness that some find quite appealing.

 Steel Cut Oats: